ANHD-NYC-CODE/anhd-council-backend/README.md

 # Adding new async tasks

-You can load tasks with `python manage.py loaddata tasks` But you'll need to delete all the existing tasks in the database.
-Go to the admin site / Periodic Tasks to delete.
+You can load tasks with `python manage.py loaddata crontabs` and `python manage.py loaddata tasks` or add them manually in the `periodic tasks` section of the admin panel

+# Updating Pluto or PAD

+Updating either one of these will leave the old entries intact and overwrite any existing entries that conflict with the new entries.
+To update these records, create an update in the admin panel using the appropriate file containing the new data.

+# Building the address table

+Whenever you update Pluto or PAD, you'll need to update the address records to make the properties searchable.
+Updating the address records will delete all records and seed new ones from the existing property and building records.
+This runs within an atomic transaction, so there will be no interruption to the live address data while this is happening.

+To do so, create an update within the admin panel with only the dataset `AddressRecord` selected.